who-biz/epicbox/docs/integration.md

 ```
 xd8dyGUuP89t2TT9N9yU7pZsr6VyJAH6wZauESBQe67q741bVoaN
-grinbox://xd95u2toAVHE85BCHTi2tqddL6po3g4JVv8fFXVJGUTuMYKn6Bhp
+epicbox://xd95u2toAVHE85BCHTi2tqddL6po3g4JVv8fFXVJGUTuMYKn6Bhp
-grinbox://xd9XfKTUCGr6iwzuDKyfN8N3EXd19z4kinCWTJyK5LMzdvoY9AZs@example.com
+epicbox://xd9XfKTUCGr6iwzuDKyfN8N3EXd19z4kinCWTJyK5LMzdvoY9AZs@example.com
-grinbox://xd8EBsMXfYKyDJUiXYURNXJZ5e66hTJWweeYKgjPxwqXYEgkt8SE@example.com:13420
+epicbox://xd8EBsMXfYKyDJUiXYURNXJZ5e66hTJWweeYKgjPxwqXYEgkt8SE@example.com:13420
 ```
 Examples of valid addresses for mainnet:

 ```
-gVuQ7cspvtjKZNBuoxyjrLbNTXhqKt7Hd3MnjfMBr3kSE6z3XkCp
+eVuQ7cspvtjKZNBuoxyjrLbNTXhqKt7Hd3MnjfMBr3kSE6z3XkCp
-grinbox://gVv3oFZofJYFtRQKcab1xwhu3dAZ2EfqfuoxnwYoXL7VU7Tr8Ch2
+epicbox://eVv3oFZofJYFtRQKcab1xwhu3dAZ2EfqfuoxnwYoXL7VU7Tr8Ch2
-grinbox://gVwJ8hXkKyeGMsXgK38URgn5vYeuWRXrBzHGrgM7YcjifJEj52J6@example.com
+epicbox://eVwJ8hXkKyeGMsXgK38URgn5vYeuWRXrBzHGrgM7YcjifJEj52J6@example.com
-grinbox://gVuyUw615UYnrUrMc19r8KfaECkrp1UzTT1HUxnXpaUebAGb9Y3s@example.com:13420
+epicbox://eVuyUw615UYnrUrMc19r8KfaECkrp1UzTT1HUxnXpaUebAGb9Y3s@example.com:13420
 ```

-### Connect to grinbox
+### Connect to epicbox

-Client communication with the grinbox service is done via websockets, utilizing a json-based protocol, where the client issues json-encoded requests to the server via the websocket, and gets json-encoded responses.
-Connection to grinbox can be done by any client supportive of RFC6455 websocket protocol, while actual communication with the server involves a custom set of json-encoded messages.
+Client communication with the epicbox service is done via websockets, utilizing a json-based protocol, where the client issues json-encoded requests to the server via the websocket, and gets json-encoded responses.
+Connection to epicbox can be done by any client supportive of RFC6455 websocket protocol, while actual communication with the server involves a custom set of json-encoded messages.

 Each message is a json object with a `type` attribute that designates the type of message it is, and optional additional attributes depending on the message type.

-#### Grinbox Protocol
+#### Epicbox Protocol

 ##### Challenge

-Grinbox uses a rolling challenge provided by the server for authenticating ownership of a grinbox address.
-When clients interact with grinbox to post slates and to get pending slates, they have to assert ownership of their address.
+Epicbox uses a rolling challenge provided by the server for authenticating ownership of a epicbox address.
+When clients interact with epicbox to post slates and to get pending slates, they have to assert ownership of their address.
 They do this by signing the challenge with the private key associated with the address in question.

-Upon successful connection to grinbox, the server sends the current challenge to the user in the context of a `Challenge` message.
+Upon successful connection to epicbox, the server sends the current challenge to the user in the context of a `Challenge` message.

 ```
 {